macmcmeans/isaacCSPRNG/README.md

 ## Example usage:

 ```
-// return an instance of the generator initialized internally with Window.crypto
+// return an instance of the generator initialized internally with Window.crypto (Monte Carlo)
 > prng1 = isaacCSPRNG();

-// return an instance of the generator initialized with a specified seed
+// return an instance of the generator initialized with a specified seed (deterministic)
 > prng1 = isaacCSPRNG( 'this is a test' );